 Then came the wallop.
 It was September 20, 2010.
 The symptoms came crashing back.
 A trip to the emergency room confirmed: The cancer had returned.

-"The toughest part was going online, reading about what might happen," Brady said,
+"The toughest part was going online, reading about what might happen," Brady said, before lashing a drive down the fairway.
+"They always tell you you should do that, but I don't think you should."

 The long-term prognosis is generally positive for first-time ALL sufferers -- the five-year survival rate for children is nearly 90 percent, according to the Leukemia and Lymphoma Society.
 If the cancer returns, however, that number dips significantly.